 Non-baseball people have the romantic notion of spring training as being a relaxing time spent in the sun and away from the cold winters up north.
 For baseball front office personnel and the press, the exact opposite is true.
 For Dick Armstrong, spring training in 1955 presented some challenges.
 The first was adjusting to the working style of Paul Richards to assure that the official press announcements from Armstrong’s office mirrored what Richards was informally conveying to the writers.
 Second, Richards had already reshaped the Orioles roster in the off-season, which included a record 17-player trade with the New York Yankees in November 1954.
 Biographical information of all the new players had to be written and, most importantly, publicized to the fan base through the baseball writers.

 Armstrong’s days started early and ran late.
-He could spend time with his two older children, Ellen and Ricky, only in the early mornings.
+He could spend time with his two older children, Ellen and Ricky, only in the early mornings (the famiily also included a small boy named Andy by then).
 Dinner with Margie was normally accompanied by associates of the club or members of the press.
 Private moments were few and far between, but Armstrong enjoyed the pace and the challenges of the job.

 One evening, he and Margie decided to dine by themselves to catch up on family chatter.
 They were driving back from the restaurant after an enjoyable evening when an event occurred that altered their lives forever.
 Armstrong explained it this way: